 Development of professional competencies: levels, methods and models.
 Definition of competencies

-Different incentives encourage employees to work effectively: remuneration, professional development, career prospects...
-The ability to perform professional duties is determined by the potential of the employee, the training he receives, in particular in the organization, as well as physical and moral condition.
-There are no bad employees, there are unsuitable ones for your company.
-Mentally or in writing with the head of the organization or the head of the department, compiling a portrait of the ideal employee, a modern and competent HR specialist selects candidates according to their competencies.
-How to determine the characteristics that a newcomer must have to successfully work in a position?
+Employees are motivated to work effectively by various incentives: remuneration, professional development, career prospects...
+The ability to perform professional duties is determined by the employee's potential, the training he receives, in particular in the organization, as well as physical and moral condition.
+There are no bad employees, only those who are unsuitable for your company.
+Mentally or in writing, together with the head of the organization or the head of the department, drawing up a portrait of an ideal employee, a modern and competent HR specialist selects candidates based on their competencies.
+How to determine the characteristics that a newcomer must have to successfully work in the position?

-The concept of competence comes from the Latin competo (“corresponding, suitable”) and means the personal ability of a specialist to solve professional problems at a certain level.
+The concept of competence comes from the Latin competo (“I fit, I fit”) and means the personal ability of a specialist to solve professional problems at a certain level.

-From the standpoint of personnel assessment, competence is understood as a number of personal, professional, etc. qualities that are required from all employees of the company or from any particular group of employees.
-This is what they should show in their work.
+From the perspective of personnel assessment, competence is understood as a number of personal, professional, etc. qualities that are required from all employees of the company or from a specific group of employees.
+This is what they must demonstrate in their work.

 Currently, there are many definitions of the concept of “competence” and experts offer different interpretations, but two approaches are considered the main ones.

-American approach is to describe the behavior of the employee.
-In other words, here competencies are the main characteristics of an employee, having which he is able to behave correctly at work, achieving high results.
+American the approach is to describe the behavior of the employee.
+In other words, here competencies are the main characteristics of an employee, possessing which he is able to behave correctly at work, achieving high results.

-As part of European competencies approach is considered as a description of work tasks or the expected result of work.
-They characterize the ability of an employee to act in accordance with the standards adopted in the organization.
+Within European approach, competencies are considered as a description of work tasks or expected results of work.
+They characterize the employee’s ability to act in accordance with the standards accepted in the organization.

-A set of competencies (competence) is a set of individual personal characteristics (stress resistance, propensity for teamwork, focus on results, the ability to set clear goals, plan and organize, leadership, collect and analyze information, generate and accumulate ideas, etc.), skills ( the ability to negotiate, identify customer needs, work in a group, communication skills, etc.), behavior patterns (typical behavior in a particular situation, adaptability, etc.).
+A set of competencies (competence) is a set of individual personal characteristics (stress resistance, propensity for teamwork, focus on results, the ability to set clear goals, plan and organize, leadership, collect and analyze information, generate and accumulate ideas, etc.), skills ( ability to negotiate, identify client needs, work in a group, communication skills, etc.), behavioral models (typical behavior in a specific situation, adaptability, etc.).

 Types of competencies

-The competence of an employee is a concept that is quite difficult to give a clear definition, since this term is not deciphered in dictionaries.
-Any specialist interprets this concept in his own way, depending on the tasks in which he uses it.
-Competence is a rather broad concept.
-This is the ability of the candidate to effectively cope with the main duties provided for a particular position.
-He must be able to solve additional tasks that will arise in front of him during the work process, as well as perform specific tasks, if required in the future.
+Employee competence is a concept that is quite difficult to give a clear definition, since this term is not deciphered in dictionaries.
+Any specialist interprets this concept in his own way, depending on what problems he uses it to solve.
+Competence is a fairly broad concept.
+This is the candidate's ability to effectively cope with the basic responsibilities of a particular position.
+He must be able to solve additional tasks that will confront him during the work process, as well as perform specific tasks if required in the future.

 Depending on the moment of their formation, the following types of competencies are distinguished:

-1) acquired at work, as well as in the course of training and daily activities, knowledge and skills.
+1) acquired knowledge and skills at work, as well as during training and everyday activities.
 These competencies can be assessed through aptitude tests;

-2) natural- basic personality traits (extroverts or introverts, emotional balance or anxiety, constancy or spontaneity, etc.).
-Assessment of natural competencies is based on personality tests;
+2) natural- basic personality qualities (extroverts or introverts, emotional balance or anxiety, constancy or spontaneity, etc.).
+Natural competencies are assessed on the basis of personality tests;

-3) adaptive- these competencies allow the individual to achieve goals in a new environment for him.
-Assessment of adaptive competencies is also carried out with the help of personality tests.
-Their source is in the emotional abilities of the individual, which can be both innate and developed during life.
+3) adaptive- these competencies allow an individual to achieve goals in a new environment.
+Adaptive competencies are also assessed using personality tests.
+Their source is in the emotional abilities of the individual, which can be either innate or developed throughout life.

 1) corporate competencies.
-They support the core idea of the existence and values of the company and are applicable to any position in it.
-These business and personal qualities should be inherent in every employee of the company;
+Supports the core message of the company's existence and values and is applicable to any role within the company.
+These business and personal qualities must be inherent in every employee of the company;

-2) managerial competencies applicable to senior positions at all levels of management.
-They include abilities and personal qualities, a set of skills and abilities necessary for managers to successfully solve the set business tasks;
+2) managerial competencies applied to leadership positions at all levels of management.
+They include abilities and personal qualities, a set of skills and abilities necessary for managers to successfully solve business problems;

-3) special competencies (a system of special (professional) knowledge, skills and abilities required for the effective performance of their duties by employees).
+3) special competencies (a system of special (professional) knowledge, skills and abilities required for employees to effectively perform their job duties).
 They are developed in relation to certain groups of positions in different departments or for specific positions.

-Some organizations develop only key competencies, others develop only managerial competencies, and some companies develop only special competencies for positions in various departments.
+Some organizations develop only core competencies, others - only managerial ones, and some companies - only special competencies for positions in various departments.

 Depending on the area of application, the following types of competencies are distinguished:

 1) educational and cognitive.
-This is a set of skills and abilities of cognitive activity, possession of the mechanisms of planning, analysis, self-assessment, assessment of the success of one's own activity, the ability to act in non-standard situations, etc.;
+This is a set of skills and abilities of cognitive activity, mastery of the mechanisms of planning, analysis, self-assessment, assessment of the success of one’s own activities, the ability to act in non-standard situations, etc.;

 2) informational.
-Determine the ability of an employee to independently search, select, analyze, process and transmit the necessary information;
+Determine the employee’s ability to independently search, select, analyze, process and transmit the necessary information;

 3) communicative.
-They characterize the possession of skills of interaction with others, the ability to work in a group, to act in various social roles.
-This competence is manifested in the effectiveness of a person in negotiating, in the strength of his influence on people.
+Characterized by the ability to interact with others, the ability to work in a group, and perform in various social roles.
+This competence is manifested in a person’s effectiveness in negotiations and in the strength of his influence on people.

-Competencies are created by the personality itself.
-This is influenced by character, and temperament, and the level of intelligence, and features of thinking, and abilities, and personal motives.
+Competencies are created by the individual himself.
+This is influenced by character, temperament, level of intelligence, characteristics of thinking, abilities, and personal motives.
 Individual behavior is also significantly influenced by the values and principles of the organization.
-Therefore, many companies began to bring them to the attention of their employees, including corporate principles and values in the competency model, and make sure that the behavior of the staff is in line with the accepted guidelines.
+Therefore, many companies began to convey them to the attention of their employees, including corporate principles and values in the competency model, and ensure that staff behavior corresponds to accepted guidelines.

-For effective use, it is customary to combine competencies according to common features into blocks, which, in turn, form the so-called competency model.
-This is a set of competencies that is necessary to successfully perform a certain job.
-Models may contain a detailed description of the standard of behavior for the staff of an entire department or specific positions, which predetermines the achievement of specific goals.
-Within the framework of the model, a set of competencies, their level and indicators of the "correct" behavior of employees are determined.
+For effective use, it is customary to combine competencies according to common characteristics into blocks, which, in turn, form the so-called competency model.
+This is a set of competencies that is necessary to successfully perform a specific job.
+Models may contain a detailed description of the standard of behavior of personnel of an entire department or specific positions, which predetermines the achievement of specific goals.
+Within the framework of the model, a set of competencies, their level and indicators of the “correct” behavior of employees are determined.
 It all depends on the intended practical application of a particular model.

-It is important to understand whether the development of a competency model is needed in your company, and not blindly follow the example of others.
-There is no universal solution, each organization operates according to its own rules, which means that in any case, an original competency model is required.
-Nevertheless, experts identify several common features of an effective model:
+It is important to understand whether the development of a competency model is needed specifically in your company, and not blindly follow the example of others.
+There is no universal solution; each organization operates according to its own rules, which means that in any case an original competency model is required.
+Nevertheless, experts identify several general characteristics of an effective model:

 Ease of understanding;